Rotations

 Training Sites

-Sparrow Health System is the region's largest health system.
-E. W. Sparrow Hospital (Sparrow Main), our sponsoring institution, is a 733 bed, Level 1 Trauma Center.
+University of Michigan Health-Sparrow Lansing is the region's largest health system and part of the University of Michigan Regional Health system and Michigan Medicine.
+E. W. Sparrow Hospital, our sponsoring institution, is a 733 bed, Level 1 Trauma Center.
 Robust surgical experiences in general, acute care, minimally invasive-including robotic, bariatric, breast, colorectal, endocrine, pediatric, trauma/surgical critical care, and GI endoscopy take place here.
-McLaren Health Care is one of the largest health care organizations in Michigan.
-Their flagship hospital, McLaren Flint, is a 416 bed, Level 2 Trauma Center.
+Additionally, a significant portion of our training occurs at McLaren Flint, a 416 bed, Level 2 Trauma Center and flagship hospital of McLaren Health Care.
 Strong surgical rotations in general, minimally invasive, surgical oncology, and vascular surgery occur here.
-Finally, our exceptional, 4 week, transplant experience occurs at the University of Nebraska Medical Center in Omaha, NE, as a PGY 4.
+An exceptional, 4 week, transplant experience occurs at the University of Nebraska Medical Center in Omaha as a PGY 4.
 This rotation focuses on liver, pancreas, and small bowel transplantation.
+Finally, our PGY 4 surgical oncology rotation occurs at Corewell West in Grand Rapids.

 Research